pollen-robotics/reachy-2021-docs/content/VR/installation/installation.md

 **Teleoperation application:**
 Install the teleoperation application.

+{{< alert icon="👉" text="Before trying to use the application, make sure your VR device is correctly detected by SteamVR." >}}

 <br></br>
 ***For Oculus Quest users only:***
 You need to install the Oculus application on your computer as well.
+It has to be started before SteamVR.
 Download it directly from the Oculus website at [https://www.oculus.com/setup/](https://www.oculus.com/setup/).